scarlettgamestudio/scarlett-framework/README.md

 1. Install NodeJS (6.x or higher is recommended)
 2. Fork and clone the repo
+3. Install Yarn globally with `$ npm i -g yarn`
-3. `$ yarn` in the repo directory to install dependencies
+4. `$ yarn` in the repo directory to install dependencies
-4. `$ yarn run validate` to validate you've got it working
+5. `$ yarn run validate` to validate you've got it working

 ### Optional Setup - Scarlett-Editor